deeprave/postgresql-ram/README.md

 However Django seems to only allow overriding the database name and none of the other connection details for the test database.
-I therefore took the following (hackish) approach to get the django test module to use the test database running on port 5433:
+I therefore took the following (hackish) approach to get the django test module to use the test database running on port 5433.
+Snippet from the Django settings module:
 ```python
 import sys
 DATABASES = {